coder966/spring-boot-starter-multi-security-realms/README.md

 - store customer users (realm)

 These different user types are probably authenticated (login mechanism/flow/steps) and authorized (different protected APIs) differently.
 Configuring this in Spring can be tricky and a bit complicated.
+You can even potentially introduce security bugs if you try to implement these features manually.

 ## Why `spring-boot-starter-multi-security-realms`

 This library allows you to easily and declaratively define these realms.
 It also brings extra features like:

-- Multi steps authentication support (e.g. username & password step, then OTP step).
+- Multi steps authentication support (aka MFA).
+For example: username & password step, then OTP step, etc...
 You don't have to think about how to implement this, just use the built-in support.
 - Ability to define public apis per realm without the need to access and update the `SecurityFilterChain` manually.
   This is helpful if your application is huge, and you want to define public apis in segregated modules without the need to define them in a central place.
-- You still have full control and can inject this library in a single `SecurityFilterChain` if you wish and have multiple `SecurityFilterChain`.
+- You still have full control and can define custom `SecurityFilterChain`s if you wish.
 By default, this library creates a default `SecurityFilterChain` and injects the multi realm support into it.
-- Supports any type of `SecurityContextRepository`.
-By default, this library creates a default repository of type `HttpSessionSecurityContextRepository` if you don't already have one.

 ## Usage